Laxative Abuse Treatment Center in St. Louis, MO

 Get Help Today

 If you are suffering from laxative abuse in combination with an eating disorder, it is important to receive help and proper treatment as soon as possible to reduce the risk of serious medical complications and return to a healthy lifestyle.
-McCallum Place Eating Disorder Centers in St. Louis and Kansas City are eating disorder treatment facilities that offers treatment for individuals with eating disorders and laxative abuse problems.
+McCallum Place Eating Disorder Center in St. Louis are eating disorder treatment facilities that offers treatment for individuals with eating disorders and laxative abuse problems.

 Marks of Quality Care